 The District examined PM{10} monitoring locations and concentrations collected at monitoring stations within and surrounding Sacramento County to determine which data might represent the background PM{10} values.
 The District used the PM{10} data from the Bliss Monitoring Station in the Interagency Monitoring of Protected Visual Environments (IMPROVE) monitoring network, which is located at the Bliss State Park, in El Dorado County, on the western shore of Lake Tahoe.
 This monitoring station is at about 6,000 feet in elevation and is in a rural location with very few PM{10} anthropogenic sources.
-The data from the same base year of the emission inventory was use, or 2017, to determine the annual average PM{10} concentration of 5.7 μ g/m^{3 25}.
+Concentrations measured at this station during the base year (2017) were used to determine the annual average PM{10} concentration of 5.7 μg/m^{3 25}.
 This concentration was assumed to represent the total background PM{10} concentration for Sacramento County.
 The background concentrations are assumed to remain constant and not change in the future and would remain even if all local anthropogenic emissions could be reduced to zero.